neil2025/Destiny-2-Geoguessr/README.md

    ```sh
    cd Destiny-2-Geoguessr
    ```
-3. **IMPORTANT** Open `main.html` in a web browser.
+3. **IMPORTANT** Open either `index.html` or `index.html` depending on which version you are playing in a web browser.
 You can do this by just double-clicking the file.

-## Future Enhancements
+## Future Enhancements (NEW VERSION Only)
-- **Scoring system**: Award points based on guess accuracy.
-- **Rounds**: Play multiple rounds like in proper GeoGuessr.
-Unsure how to display all guesses afterwards though...
+- **Scoring system**: Developing an algorithm that better rewards points based on distance.
+For example, I do not the only way of achieving a perfect score to be if the player marks the coordinates to the dot.
+There should be some lee-way
 - **Multiplayer Mode**: Setting the code up so it runs on a server, allowing you to compete with friends (and just playing online).
 - **More Locations**: Expand the database with additional in-game places.
 - **Improving UI**: The program looks very basic and unpolished...
 Because it is very basic and unpolished.
-- **Loading maps from Bungie API**: Exchange the stitched-together maps with maps loaded directly from Bungie's API, making navigating the maps much better.
+- **Better maps**: I've received some maps from others that I could update the code with, so the maps are less patched-together.
+I expect this feature to be coming soon!

 ## Credits
 This project is a fan-made tribute to Destiny 2 and is not affiliated with Bungie.